alexzk1/DesktopBroadcast/README.md

 # DesktopBroadcast
 Broadcasts desktop to android phone (like vnc/rdp) but supposed to be used as VR for google cardboard.
 When desktop screen shows left-right picture.

-Stage1: do pure broadcast of desktop to anroid (linux).
+Stage1: do pure broadcast of desktop to android (linux).
 When this done should be possible to watch VR movies by capturing VLC screen and sending to phone.

 Stage2: do some additional protocol to send sensor's data from phone back to desktop